Segmensation/segmensation-docs/source/usage/analyze.rst

 If labelled trainig data exists, a Random Forest Classifier can be trained on this data.

-The last function in this segment is the prediction of the regions mentioned above in an unlabelled image.
+The last function in this segment is the prediction of above mentioned regions in an unlabelled image.

 Calculating orientation
 -----------------------